live-wire/journal/README.md

 - When finding longest substring, split on problematic point and recurse!
 - When having to use a quad loop, see if two double-loops and a dict can suffice!
 - Data structure for O(1) insert delete and randomsample = *list + dict with keys as items and values as index locations of those items in the list*.
+- If rows and columns are sorted, find top n elements!
+Create the first row as a heap and keep adding the items from the last used column to it! `heapq.heappush and heapq.heappop`
+- Bits!
+For a 32 bit integer max number = 0x7FFFFFFF (as if the first bit is 1, the number is negative).

 ---
 `March 18, 2019`